jonahmt/mkt-pipe-tool/README.md

 # mkt-pipe-tool
-A python tool (run in terminal) that helps you decide when to do single pulls vs 10 pulls is Mario Kart Tour
+A python tool (run in terminal) that helps you decide when to do single pulls vs 10 pulls in Mario Kart Tour